-Dr Vladimir Lobaskin coordinates an international research project aiming to develop innovative methods of assessing the health and safety risks associated with engineered nanomaterials.
-The project team, which includes 11 partners from 8 European countries, will perform a range of tests – biological and computational – to identify the adverse outcomes caused by nanoparticles entering the human respiratory system.
+Dr Vladimir Lobaskin (School of Physics) is acting as coordinator and lead PI of an international research project aiming to develop innovative methods of assessment of the health and safety risks associated with engineered nanomaterials.
+The project team, which includes 11 partners from 8 European countries and Canada, will perform a range of tests – biological and computational – to identify the adverse outcomes caused by nanoparticles entering the human respiratory system.

 UCD Researcher Features on ACS Front Page (13/05/2016)